Strong Convergence of the Linear Implicit Euler Method for the Finite Element Discretization of Semilinear SPDEs Driven by Multiplicative and Additive Noise: Mathematical setting and main results

-To simplify the presentation, we consider in the rest of this paper that the linear operator $A$ is of second-order.
-More precisely, we consider the SPDE \eqref{model} to take the following form
+Throughout this paper, we assume that $\Lambda$ is bounded and has smooth boundary or is a convex polygon of $\mathbb{R}^d$, $d=1,2,3$.
+In the rest of this paper we consider the SPDE \eqref{model} to be of the following form